 - (1) Attorneys who are members in good standing of the bar of a United States Court and the bar of the highest court of any state or the District of Columbia may practice in this court for a particular case in association with a member of the bar of this court.
-By filing a Notice of Appearance, completing an Electronic Filing Attorney Registration Form, and complying with Section J.(1) of the Policy Manual, an attorney agrees that: - (a) the special appearance attorney will be responsible for ensuring the presence of an attorney who is familiar with the case and has authority to control the litigation at all conferences, hearings, trials and other proceedings; - (b) the attorney submits to the disciplinary jurisdiction of the court for any misconduct in connection with the litigation in which the attorney is specially appearing; and - (c) for purposes of Fed.
+By filing a Notice of Special Appearance (available on the district's website), completing an Electronic Filing Attorney Registration Form, and complying with Section IV.D of the Policy Manual, an attorney agrees that: - (a) the special appearance attorney will be responsible for ensuring the presence of an attorney who is familiar with the case and has authority to control the litigation at all conferences, hearings, trials and other proceedings; - (b) the attorney submits to the disciplinary jurisdiction of the court for any misconduct in connection with the litigation in which the attorney is specially appearing; - (c) for purposes of Fed.
 R. Civ.
-P. 11, the Federal Rules of Civil and Criminal Procedure and the Local Criminal Rules of this court, the special appearance attorney's electronic signature shall carry the same force and effect as an original signature. - (2) An attorney who is not a member of the bar of this court will not receive electronic notification until the attorney becomes a registered CM/ECF filer with this court and files a Notice of Appearance. - (3) A member of the bar of this court who accepts employment in association with a special appearance attorney is responsible to this court for the conduct of the litigation of the proceeding, must be a CM/ECF registrant and shall review for submission by the special appearance attorney all pleadings and papers electronically filed in compliance with Section J.(1) of the Policy Manual.
-The responsibility of the member of the bar who accepts employment in association with a special appearance attorney and who designates himself or herself as Local Criminal Rule 57.1 local counsel shall be governed by Local Criminal Rule 57.1(d).
+P. 11, the Federal Rules of Civil and Criminal Procedure and the Local Criminal Rules of this court, the special appearance attorney's electronic signature shall carry the same force and effect as an original signature; and - (d) the special appearance attorney shall submit any document to Local Criminal Rule 57.1(d) counsel for review prior to filing the document with this court. - (2) An attorney who is not a member of the bar of this court will not receive electronic notification until the attorney becomes a registered CM/ECF filer with this court and files a Notice of Special Appearance. - (3) A member of the bar of this court who accepts employment in association with a special appearance attorney is responsible to this court for the conduct of the litigation of the proceeding, must be a CM/ECF registrant and shall review for submission by the special appearance attorney all pleadings and papers electronically filed.
+The responsibility of the member of the bar who accepts employment in association with a special appearance attorney and designates him or herself as Local Criminal Rule 57.1(d) local counsel shall be governed by Local Criminal Rule 57.1(d).

-- (4) Any document filed by a special appearance attorney that does not comport with associated Local Criminal Rule 57.1 counsel's standards may be objected to.
+- (4) Any document filed by a special appearance attorney that does not comport with associated Local Criminal Rule 57.1(d) counsel's standards may be objected to.
 Any such objection must be filed within 7 days of the issuance of the NEF for the document. - (5) A special appearance is not a substitute for admission to the bar of this court, but rather is intended to facilitate occasional appearances only.
 Unless otherwise ordered for good cause shown, no attorney may be admitted pursuant to Local Criminal Rule 57.1 in more than three unrelated cases in any twelve-month period, nor may any attorney be admitted pursuant to Local Criminal Rule 57.1 in more than three active unrelated cases at any one time.